michaeldexter/occambsd/README.md

 sudo sh occambsd.sh -v -z -p profile-amd64-zfs.txt
 ```

-Note that -z support is only available on FreeBSD 14-CURRENT
+Note that -z support is only available on FreeBSD 14.0 or later

 The full occambsd.sh usage is: